margo/specification/system-design/margo-overview/software-composition.md

     UpdateElementStyle(apdd, $fontColor="black", $bgColor="green", $borderColor="grey")
 ```

-When a device gets the instruction to stage an application (indirectly over a desired-state specified with an [`ApplicationDeployment` object](https://specification.margo.org/margo-api-reference/workload-api/desired-state-api/desired-state/?h=applicationdeployment#applicationdeployment-definition)), its Workload Orchestration Agent (WOA) interacts with the [providers](https://specification.margo.org/margo-overview/technical-lexicon/#provider-model) (e.g. Helm client) to stage the workload artifacts.
+When a device gets the instruction to stage an application (indirectly over a desired-state specified with an [`ApplicationDeployment` object](https://specification.margo.org/margo-api-reference/workload-api/desired-state-api/desired-state/?h=applicationdeployment#applicationdeployment-definition)), its Workload Fleet Management Agent interacts with the [providers](https://specification.margo.org/margo-overview/technical-lexicon/#provider-model) (e.g. Helm client) to stage the workload artifacts.

 In this stage the [providers](https://specification.margo.org/margo-overview/technical-lexicon/#provider-model) are responsible for managing the workload artifacts.

-On a Helm v3 deployment profile, the WOA will instruct the Helm API to install the specified Helm Charts.
+On a Helm v3 deployment profile, the Workload Fleet Management Agent will instruct the Helm API to install the specified Helm Charts.

-On a Compose deployment profile, the WOA will instruct the corresponding middleware (remember that Compose workload artifacts are archives containing Compose configurations and other resources) to install the workload artifact.
+On a Compose deployment profile, the Workload Fleet Management Agent will instruct the corresponding middleware (remember that Compose workload artifacts are archives containing Compose configurations and other resources) to install the workload artifact.

 Following diagram shows the result of staging an application and the corresponding workload artifacts on a Helm v3 deployment profile (the result of `helm pull`).